faisaloool/GraduationProject/4-SourceCode/Interface/src/to-do.md

 ### 🔧 Features & Improvements

+- [ ] **Pop up notifiction componenet**
+      add a pop up notifiction component to add more feedback to the user expirence .

-- [✔] **Reflect local changes on the data base**
+- [ ] **Reflect local changes on the data base**
        some of the fetures all the user to make changes but those changes are not reflected on the cloud server .

 - [ ] **Fix Quiz submit behavior**
        Fix the behavior when submiting to show the right answers and wrong answers and why wrong when answer is wrong .